ABA AT UTSA

 (3) initial content knowledge in the field including coursework in early childhood education, psychology, behavior analysis, or related field and/or employment in one of the targeted field

-(4) strong verbal and written communication skills, as demonstrated by GRE verbal, quantitative, and writing scores.
+(4) strong verbal and written communication skills, as demonstrated by GRE verbal, quantitative, and writing scores (school psychology only).

 Program requirements include: